Management of Acute Dental Problems

 Available in several formats, this guidance provides decision support flowcharts to identify any immediate attention or advice to give to a patient and to determine the appropriate provider of subsequent care.

-- Quick Reference Guide – decision support flowcharts.
+- Quick Reference Guide (PDF) – decision support flowcharts.

 - Web App – an interactive electronic version of the full guidance (best viewed with current browsers e.g. Firefox, Chrome, Safari and Internet Explorer 9 or later).